Tensorleap-hub/yolov11/ultralytics/tensorleap_folder/README.md

 ## 🧠 Case 2: Using Other Pretrained YOLO Models

-To use other YOLO variants from the [Ultralytics suite](https://docs.ultralytics.com/models/):
+To use other pretrained YOLO variants from the [Ultralytics suite](https://docs.ultralytics.com/models/) without the need to have the model locally (it will be downloaded automatically from ultralytics github), follow these steps

 ### Steps: